Contributors

 Samuel Jones graduated from Michigan State University College of Law in 2022.
 He has a B.S. from Grand Valley State University, in Allendale Michigan.
 He is interested in Family and Criminal Law, especially child custody and capital punishment cases.
 Sam’s undergraduate degree was in History with an emphasis on the U.S. Civil War and Reconstruction Era, and he is working on the Citing Slavery project because he thinks it is important to better understand the interactions of African Americans with the legal system during and after slavery.
 Sam completed the collection of the slave cases from Georgia, his home state.
 He can be reached at jones512@msu.edu.

-Patrick Marr, Editor
+Patrick Marr, Editor Emeritus

 Anna Maxwell, Editor

-Anna Marie Maxwell is a 1L at Michigan State University College of Law.
+Anna Marie Maxwell is a 3L at Michigan State University College of Law.
 She has her B.S. in Biopsychology, Cognition, & Neuroscience and Philosophy from the University of Michigan.
 She is a first-generation student whose legal interests include juvenile law, prison reform, and judicial reform.
 Anna Marie joined this project because she believes it is essential for judges to incorporate the discussion of slavery and racism into their opinions and how they have contributed to American law.
 She also wanted to help make this information easily accessible to the public.
 She can be reached at amaxwell@msu.edu.

 Hannah Robinson, Editor Emeritus